masternirms/Image-Recognition/README.md

 This program is meant to be run on macOS or Linux and running it on Windows may take longer to set up.

-After this, you can installed the required libraries using the requirements.txt file provided:
+After this, you can install the required libraries using the requirements.txt file provided:
 ```bash
 pip3 install -r requirements.txt
 ```